Video game addiction in China: Regional considerations

+The COVID-19 pandemic exacerbated digital engagement trends globally, with one multinational study reporting 36.7% of participants showing increased internet use severity during lockdowns.

 Treatment

 Treatments may include in-patient intervention programs with a team of mental health professionals who are specialized in combating computer game addiction.
 Wilderness therapy, which is similar to in-patient treatment, provides treatment in an outdoor setting devoid of any technology or electronic devices.
 One-on-one counselling with a psychologist or mental health professional, experienced in working with computer game addictions, may be useful.